Jump to chapter two.

 “Well it’s probably going to be going on pretty late just find me if you come.”

-Madyson nodded her head and we sat there talking pretty late.
+Madyson nodded her head and we sat there talking.
 She was a pretty cool girl.
 Much cooler than the people I met from around here.
 I found out her friends loved to take weekend trips to the coast and all had annual passes to Disney and Universal.
 She added me on Facebook and got stuck in a rabbit hole of showing each other old pictures of us with friends.
-Her’s were all cooler than mine, pictures of her and her friends standing in front of clear blue water on white sand beaches, or them kayaking through rivers and hanging out in Disney.
+Her’s were all more interesting and better taken than mine, pictures of her and her friends standing in front of clear blue water on white sand beaches, or them kayaking through rivers and hanging out in Disney.
 I hadn’t ever even been out of New England.
 Honestly, I haven’t even been to all of New England but in my defense I don’t really understand what is even in Vermont other than Ben and Jerry’s.